Skip to main content

 Final test: can your team show why a contractor was eligible on a specific date, who approved it, what rail was used, and the tax-document state at that point?
 If not, launch fewer lanes and make those lanes audit-ready first.

-Related reading: How Platform Operators Pay Contractors in Indonesia With GoPay, OVO, DANA, or BI Fast.
-Want to confirm what's supported for your specific country/program?
-Talk to Gruv.
+For another contractor-payout country playbook, see How Platform Operators Pay Contractors in Indonesia With GoPay, OVO, DANA, or BI Fast.

 Do not assume the platform files it just because it initiates or orchestrates payment.
 FINTRAC’s guidance confirms the EFT reporting requirement, includes “1.
 Who must comply”, and lists exceptions, but the excerpt here does not provide enough detail to assign responsibility between a platform, financial entity, or MSB/FMSB.

-This grounding pack does not provide enough evidence to recommend one rail over the other.
-It only confirms that FINTRAC has EFT reporting requirements, a “Who must comply” section, and exceptions; rail selection should be finalized with provider documentation and compliance review.
+FINTRAC has EFT reporting requirements, a “Who must comply” section, and exceptions, but rail selection between Interac e-Transfer and EFT should be finalized with provider documentation and compliance review.

 This section does not include a confirmed FINTRAC or CRA record-retention checklist for your model.
 Define required records with legal/compliance owners before implementation, and avoid treating this FAQ as the source of final retention obligations.

-This evidence set does not confirm T4A, NR4, GST/HST, withholding, or related threshold obligations.
-Keep these checkpoints as open items and finalize them with CRA-specific guidance and counsel.
+T4A, NR4, GST/HST, withholding, and related threshold obligations should be treated as open items.
+Finalize them with CRA-specific guidance and counsel.

 The main unknowns are the exact FINTRAC filing entity in your model, which EFT scenarios qualify for exceptions, whether any CRA-facing method requires an EDI remitter arrangement, and the final tax-document/withholding treatment for your contractor population.
 FINTRAC’s EFT guidance references Canadian-dollar amounts such as $10,000, but threshold logic should not be implemented from a snippet alone.